cksystemsgroup/unicorn/book/src/concept_1.md

 This implies, that we have to generate so called candidate paths, which are executed symbolically.
 Candidate paths are the results of computing all shortest paths in the control flow graph.
 We start by picking the shortest first.

-So for our example the first candidate path to be executed is:
+In the given example the first candidate path to be executed is:

 ```dot process
 digraph {